NOAH Compendium

 If adverse reactions occur, treatment should be discontinued and the advice of a veterinarian should be sought.

 The safety of the veterinary medicinal product has not been established during pregnancy and lactation.
+Do not use in pregnant or lactating animals.

-Pre-treatment with anti-inflammatory substances may result in additional or increased adverse effects and accordingly a treatment-free period with such drugs should be observed for at least 24 hours before commencement of treatment.
+Pre-treatment with anti-inflammatory substances may result in additional or increased adverse effects and accordingly a treatment-free period with such veterinary medicinal products should be observed for at least 24 hours before commencement of treatment.
 The treatment-free period, however, should take into account the pharmacological properties of the products used previously.

 Pharmaceutical precautions

-Shelf-life of the veterinary medicinal product as packaged for sale: 3 years.
+Shelf life of the veterinary medicinal product as packaged for sale: 3 years.

-Shelf-life after first opening the immediate packaging: 6 months.
+Shelf life after first opening the immediate packaging: 6 months.

-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.
+Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

 Legal category